By Jodi Mailander Farrell

 Tampa’s Busch Gardens, 10165 McKinley Dr., is a top attraction, with a wide variety of roller coasters for all ages, from Air Grover, the Sesame Street coaster for tykes, to the 200-foot-tall floorless dive coaster, Sheikra, for older thrill-seekers.
 The 335-acre, Africa-inspired theme park also has more than 2,000 animals, with hand-feeding stations for giraffes, kangaroos and wallabies.

-Across the street, the 30-acre Adventure Island, 10001 McKinley Dr., features 10 adrenaline-pumping waters slides, a wave pool, lazy river, treehouse and toddler-friendly splash fountains.
+Across the street, the 30-acre Adventure Island, 10001 McKinley Dr., features 10 adrenaline-pumping water slides, a wave pool, lazy river, treehouse and toddler-friendly splash fountains.

 Grand Prix Tampa, 14320 N. Nebraska Ave., is packed with kid-friendly favorites, such as go-karts, arcades, bungee jumping, batting cages and mini-golf.

 There are 35 miles of soft-sand beaches in the Gulf Coast communities of Clearwater Beach and St. Pete Beach.
 One of the best is Fort De Soto Park, 3500 Pinellas Bayway South, in St. Petersburg, named a top family beach in the country by Parents magazine for its calm waters, playgrounds, historic fort and nature trails.

 Pier 60, at 7 Causeway Blvd. in Clearwater Beach, is a fun place to head to at the end of the day for the “Sunsets at Pier 60 Festival” nightly celebration featuring street performers, live music and crafters.